East River Greenway: Stuyvesant Cove Park

 The greenway enters Stuyvesant Cove Park (at 40°43′59.5″N 73°58′26.5″W), a 1.9 acre public park that runs from 23rd Street to 18th Street, east of Avenue C. It is located to the south of Waterside Plaza and to the north of the East River Park, connecting to the Captain Patrick J. Brown Walk on the south end.

 The park is located on the former brownfield site of a cement plant and a parking lot.
-A Riverwalk mixed-use development that would have included residential units, offices, a hotel and a marina was proposed in the 1980s but abandoned in 1992.
+The Riverwalk mixed-use development that would have included residential units, offices, a hotel and a marina was proposed in the 1980s but abandoned in 1992.
 A plan released in 1997 gave way to the current park.
 Surplus cement dumped from trucks into the East River has created a small beach in the middle of the park near the end of 20th Street.

 The park, which was completed in 2002, cost $8.3 million and was designed by Donna Walcavage Landscape Architecture.
-Solar 1, an environmental learning center with a small outdoor stage for public performances, is located at the north end of the park.
+From 2020 to 2023, the entire park was demolished and reconstructed in order to build a new floodwall with flood gates as part of the city's East Side Coastal Resiliency project.
+Solar 1, an environmental learning center, is located at the north end of the park.

 Captain Patrick J. Brown Walk

 The next part of the greenway is the Captain Patrick J. Brown Walk (at 40°43′51″N 73°58′23″W), a brick-paved walkway that connects Stuyvesant Cove Park on the north to East River Park to the south.
 Designed for use by pedestrians and cyclists, it runs approximately between 15th and 18th streets, and Avenues C and D, and was named in 2002.

-It was named after Captain Patrick J. Brown, a firefighter who died in the September 11 attacks, and who lived in nearby Stuyvesant Town.
+The walk was named after Captain Patrick J. Brown, a firefighter who died in the September 11 attacks, and who lived in nearby Stuyvesant Town.
+The property is owned by the New York State Department of Transportation.
+Paul Goldberger, an architectural critic for The New York Times, has noted that the adjacent cove in the river "makes this one of the only places on the Manhattan shore that offers a splendid view back toward the borough's skyline."

-The East River Blueway plan between 38th Street and the Brooklyn Bridge, released on February 7, 2013, would elevate the walkway above the FDR Drive, with ramps rising to a gradual pedestrian bridge located where the 15th Street bottleneck is now.
-Then-Manhattan Borough President Scott Stringer pledged $3.5 million toward the whole plan.
+The 2013 East River Blueway plan recommended replacing a bottleneck on the greenway located near 14th Street with an elevated path above the FDR Drive.
+This portion of the path narrows to 4 to 5 ft in width adjacent to Con Edison's East River Generating Station.
+Footings for the new flyover bridge, which will span over the FDR Drive from 13th to 15th streets, are being installed as part of the city's East Side Coastal Resiliency project.
+The bridge will be subsequently built as part of a separate construction project.
+Funding has been set aside for construction of the new flyover, which was estimated to cost $151.5 million.